opencor/opencor-developer-documentation/src/develop/plugins/sample.rst

 Interfaces
 ----------

-All our plugin does is to make its ``add()`` function available to other plugins, so there is no need for our plugin to interact with OpenCOR and, therefore, no need to implement any interface.
+All our plugin does is make its ``add()`` function available to other plugins, so there is no need for our plugin to interact with OpenCOR and, therefore, no need to implement any interface.

 CMake project
 -------------

-To build our plugin, we need a |CMakeLists.txt|_ file (some information on CMake and plugins in OpenCOR can be found :ref:`here <develop_plugins_index_cmakeProject>`), which contents is:
+To build our plugin, we need a |CMakeLists.txt|_ file (some information on `CMake <https://www.cmake.org/>`__ and plugins in OpenCOR can be found :ref:`here <develop_plugins_index_cmakeProject>`), which contents is:

 .. code-block:: cmake
    :lineno-start: 1